IngridDayaneFerreira/Alura_Projetos_Power_BI/README.md

 ## Power BI traning projects

-This repository is a portfolio containing the projects created during the Power BI traning.
+This repository is a portfolio containing the projects created during my Power BI traning.

 Download to view.